 Ingredients

-- Condensed milk: Sweetens the mixture while adding some richness.
-There is a vega coconut condensed milk option.
+- Condensed milk: Sweetens the mixture and adds richness.
+A vegan coconut condensed milk option is available at most Asian grocery stores.

 See recipe card for quantities.